jorgecasal/Code-Repo/content/blog/04-03-21/index.md

 app.use("/gators", serveIndex("public"))
 ```

-Now, restart your server and navigate to localhost:3000/gators.
-You should see a listing of all your files!

-There we have it, a basic Express server using Node.js.
-To learn more about Express, they have multiple guides and documentation on their website: expressjs.com
+So there you have it, the Express server in node.
+For more documentation visit: [expressjs](https://expressjs.com/)